caleberi/EDB/README.md

 -  Environments  -  https://docs.yellowcard.engineering/docs/environments-api

 ## Challenges
-- Understanding the authentication section proof a bit uneasy as I was getting  `invalid apiKey signature combination` even with the provide recipe in https://docs.yellowcard.engineering/recipes/authentication-javascript-python.
+- Understanding the authentication section proved a bit dificult as I was getting  `invalid apiKey signature combination` even with the provide recipe in https://docs.yellowcard.engineering/recipes/authentication-javascript-python.

 - Creating webhook was a bit stressful since I had to work with the POST,GET, DELETE endpoint during development to actually create them

 - Also understanding what yellow card was built around and how payment that were submitted were processed.
 This was due to me having no initially knowledge of ramp payment.

 - Got some errors when I provided custom payment reason during payment  submission.